oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/action-groups.md

 action_groups:                                  # root node for action groups
     demo_flash_greetings_to:                    # name of action group
         parameters:                             # parameters declaration node
-            what:                               # name of parameter
+            what:                               # name of the parameter
                 type: AcmeBundle/String/Phrase  # (optional, default = any) type validation of parameter (available types: integer, string, boolean, array, double, object, PHP class)
                 message: "Bad type"             # (optional) message to be prompted if parameter validation failure met
                 default: "Hello"                # (optional) default value for optional parameter, if not set then parameter `what` is required